xe-hun/flutter_frontier/README.md

 # flutter_frontier

-A flutter product depicting a single page with the ability to change the app theme
+A flutter mobile application depicting a single page with the functionality to change the app theme

 ## Introduction